top of page

 How and Why Bricks are Lab-Tested

-Testing isn’t limited to crushing.
-Good labs also measure water absorption and dimensional tolerance.
-South African standards (SANS 227 for clay, SANS 1215 for concrete units) specify maximum absorption and size variation.
-Apollo Brick notes that compliance testing checks that “bricks must meet … compressive strength” requirements, along with water absorption and size tolerances.
 Why does this matter?
-Because a brick that absorbs too much water or is out-of-size can weaken mortar bond or weather poorly, even if its MPa rating is high.
+Because a brick that absorbs too much water or is out of size can weaken the mortar bond or weather poorly, even if its MPa rating is high.
 At Khuthala Bricks, we test every batch of cement bricks in an accredited lab.
-Our QC process includes crush tests and absorption tests, so you see the actual MPa numbers on our certificates (not just a marketing label).
+Our QC process includes crush tests and absorption tests, so you see the actual MPa numbers on our certificates, not just a marketing label.

 Why Certified Test Results Matter More Than Marketing

 Not all claims are equal.
 In South Africa, the only reliable indicator of brick strength is an independent test or SABS certification.
 Masonry units that carry the SABS mark (SANS 1215) have been factory-tested to verify their nominal MPa class.
-As the Concrete Masonry Manual notes, concrete bricks without the SABS mark “should be checked at the frequency shown” (i.e. tested periodically).
+As the Concrete Masonry Manual notes, concrete bricks without the SABS mark “should be checked at the frequency shown” (i.e., tested periodically).
 In other words, if a supplier can’t show you a SABS certificate or lab report, the proclaimed MPa is just a claim.

 This is why we at Khuthala Bricks emphasize transparency.
 Every brick we sell is backed by lab data.
-In fact, a 14 MPa cement brick will perform identically to a 14 MPa clay brick – the material doesn’t matter, the number does.
+In fact, a 14 MPa cement brick will perform identically to a 14 MPa clay brick—the material doesn’t matter, the number does.
 Cracking is almost always due to poor mortar or workmanship, not because a “cement brick” is inherently weaker.
 Always ask for the test report or SABS certificate.
 For example, our 7 MPa stock bricks have been tested to confirm they consistently exceed 7 MPa (with minimal variation), whereas some generic brands may only promise “7 MPa” in brochures but fail to prove it.

 In summary, don’t judge a brick by its marketing.
 Trust the certified MPa rating.
 A well-tested 10.5 MPa brick is a 10.5 MPa brick, whether it’s labeled “high-strength” or not.
-At Khuthala Bricks, our MPA ratings are the actual outcomes of lab tests, so you build with confidence – not guesswork.
+At Khuthala Bricks, our MPa ratings are the actual outcomes of lab tests, so you build with confidence—not guesswork.

 Comments